IDA-FBK/FuS-KG/notebook/README.md

 - Make sure you have a stable internet connection.
 - If you need to install any dependencies, make sure to run the appropriate setup cells first.
 - You can also modify the code and rerun the cells as needed.

+## ⚙️Troubleshooting

+#### Memory Issue on Free Colab Accounts

+Free Colab accounts provide approximately 12GB of RAM (CPU).
+When loading large graphs, you might encounter this error:

+> "Your session crashed after using all available RAM."

+This indicates the session ended due to exceeding all the available RAM memory.
+To resolve this:

+1. Run the setup cell (the first cell in the notebook), followed by the cell that caused the error.
+2. If the problem persists, go to `Runtime > Restart runtime`, then rerun the setup cell, followed by the cell that caused the error.

+💡 **Tip**: For additional memory, consider upgrading to a Colab Pro account.